Dual-Graph Alignment for Indirect Prompt Injection Defense (AuthGraph)¶

 A dual-graph defense compares a clean authorization graph from user intent against an execution-trace provenance graph; structural divergence flags injection-driven tool calls.

-The defense applies when an agent calls tools that consume attacker-controllable observations and the deployment can absorb a 4.23× token cost and 1.87× latency overhead for a 1–2% residual attack success rate (Wang et al., 2026).
-It does not cover same-observation pollution, multi-agent handoffs, or adaptive attacks against the LLM-judged layers — those are explicit out-of-scope conditions enumerated below.
+Use this defense when an agent calls tools on attacker-controllable observations and the deployment can absorb a 4.23× token and 1.87× latency overhead for a 1–2% residual attack success rate (Wang et al., 2026).
+It does not cover same-observation pollution, multi-agent handoffs, or adaptive attacks on the LLM-judged layers — all covered below.

-Two graphs are constructed per agent run (Wang et al., 2026):
+The system builds two graphs per agent run (Wang et al., 2026):

-- Authorization graph — produced by a Planner LLM (the paper uses GPT-4o-mini) with input strictly limited to
+- Authorization graph — a Planner LLM (the paper uses GPT-4o-mini) builds it from

 | Layer | Mechanism | What it catches |